 Israel reports first case of ‘flurona’ – rare double infection of Covid and influenza

+What is ‘flurona’?
+Israel reports first case of rare double infection of Covid and influenza

-Doctors said case was diagnosed in young pregnant woman but suspect there are more cases in country
+Doctors say it was diagnosed in young pregnant woman but suspect there are more cases in country

-Israel has recorded the first case of a rare mixture of two diseases, influenza and coronavirus, in a woman.
-The disease has been dubbed “flurona”.
+Israel has recorded the first case of a rare mixture of two diseases, influenza and coronavirus, dubbed “flurona”.

-Local reports said that the patient is a young pregnant woman, who is currently admitted to the Beilinson Hospital in Petach Tikva city, where she presented mild symptoms.
+Local reports said that the patient was a young pregnant woman, who was in hospital, although her symptoms were mild.

-“She was diagnosed with the flu and coronavirus as soon as she arrived,” professor Arnon Vizhnitser, director of the hospitals’ Gynaecology Department, told local newspaper Hamodia.
-“Both tests came back positive, even after we checked again.”
+“She was diagnosed with the flu and coronavirus as soon as she arrived,” said Arnon Vizhnitser, director of the gynaecology department of Beilinson Hospital in Petah Tikva city.

+“Both tests came back positive, even after we checked again,” he told local newspaper Hamodia.

-“The disease is the same disease; they’re viral and cause difficulty breathing since both attack the upper respiratory tract,” he added.
+“The disease is the same disease: they’re viral and cause difficulty breathing since both attack the upper respiratory tract,” Prof Vizhnitser added.

-The Israeli health ministry said that they were studying the case to determine if the combination of the two infections can cause a more serious illness.
+The Israeli health ministry said it was studying the case to determine whether the combination of the two infections can cause a more serious illness.

+“This is especially when you do not know if it’s coronavirus or the flu, so you refer to them the same.
+Most of the illness is respiratory.”

-Meanwhile, Israel began administering the fourth vaccine shots to individuals with compromised immune systems on Friday to curb the spread of the Omicron variant, reported The Times of Israel.
+Israel began administering the fourth vaccine shots to individuals with compromised immune systems on Friday to curb the spread of the Omicron variant, The Times of Israel reported.

-Though Israel had lifted outdoor mask mandates in April and only made them must for large gatherings. the country has been witnessing a steady surge in cases.
+The country lifted outdoor mask mandates in April, making them obligatory only for large gatherings, and cases have steadily surged.

 Health ministry data showed that 5,000 cases were recorded as of Friday.
-There have been 1,376,256 infections and 8,243 coronavirus-related deaths reported in the country since the pandemic began.
+There have been 1,376,256 infections and 8,243 coronavirus-related deaths reported in Israel since the pandemic began.

-On Thursday, the head of the Israeli army’s coronavirus task force warned that the healthcare system will “collapse” as Omicron spreads across the country, according to Haaretz.
+On Thursday, the head of the army’s coronavirus task force warned that the healthcare system would “collapse” as Omicron spread, according to Haaretz.

 Register for free to continue reading